CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/FusionDevInADay/05Applicationlifecyclemanagement.md

 5. Wait for sometime (5-7 mins) until the solutions are loaded.

-   > **Note**: If solutions are not loading and you are **Try again** error this is because Power Apps takes sometime to create the Database and load the daa.
+   > **Note**: If solutions are not loading and getting **Try again** error this is because Power Apps takes sometime to create the Database and load the data.
 You can follow the below steps to fix the issue:

       1. Try refreshing the browser few times.
       2. If refresh doesn't work, try logging in to the Power Apps maker portal from private window and check solutions info.